-In the preceding sections we have described the results of a project to objectively analyze all historical ocean temperature data in WOD18.
-We desire to build a set of climatological analyses that are identical in all respects for all variables including relatively data sparse variables such as nutrients.
-This provides investigators with a consistent set of analyses they can use in their work.
+We have described the results of a project to objectively analyze all historical ocean salinity data in WOD23.
+The goal was to build a set of climatological analyses that are identical in all respects for all variables including relatively data sparse variables such as nutrients.
+This provides investigators with a consistent set of analyses to use.

-One advantage of the analysis techniques

-used in this atlas is that we know the amount of smoothing by objective analyses as given by the response function in Table 5 and Figure 2.
-We believe this to be an important function for constructing and describing a climatology of any geophysical parameter.
-Particularly when computing anomalies from a standard climatology, it is important that the synoptic field be smoothed to the same extent as the climatology, to prevent generation of spurious anomalies simply through differences in smoothing.
-A second reason is that purely diagnostic computations require a minimum of seven or eight represent gridpoints to any Fourier component with accuracy.
+One advantage of the analysis techniques used in this atlas is that we know the amount of smoothing by the objective analyses is given by the response function in Table 5 and Figure 1.
+This is an important function for constructing and describing a climatology of any geophysical parameter.
+Particularly, when computing anomalies from a standard climatology, it is important that the synoptic field be smoothed to the same extent as the climatology in order to prevent the generation of spurious anomalies simply through differences in smoothing.
+A second reason is that purely diagnostic computations require a minimum of seven or eight grid points to represent any Fourier component with accuracy.
 Higher order derivatives will require more smoothing.

 We have attempted to create objectively analyzed fields and data sets that can be used as a "black box."
-We emphasize that some control procedures quality used subjective.
-For those users who wish to make their own choices, all the data used in our analyses are available both at standard and observed depth levels.
+We emphasize that some quality control procedures used are subjective.
+For those users who wish to make their own choices, all the data used in our analyses are available both at standard depth levels as well as observed depth levels.
 The results presented in this atlas show some features that are suspect and may be due to non-representative data that were not flagged by the quality control techniques used.
-Although we have attempted to eliminate as many of these features as possible by flagging the data which generate these features, obviously could remain.
-Some may eventually turn out not to be artifacts but rather to represent real features, not yet capable of being described in a meaningful way due to lack of data.
+Although we have attempted to eliminate as many of these features as possible by flagging the data which generate these features, some of these features may remain.
+It should be noted that some of these flagged data may eventually turn out not to be artifacts but rather do represent real features, not yet capable of being described in a meaningful way due to lack of data.